openstack/neutron-specs/specs/xena/bfd_support.rst

-* monitoring 2 different destinations through the same nexthop, the case when bfd3 and bfd4 dst_ip is the same is not covered here.
+* monitoring 2 different destinations through the same nexthop, the case when bfd3 and bfd4 dst_ip is the same:

 +------+----------+----------+------+
 | dst3 | nexthop3 | bfd_dst3 | bfd3 |